DEVbani/my-resume/README.md

 # my-resume
-my resume using only html
+i started learning full stakck web devloping and i had created this resume with only html